legendary photographer albert watson on shooting the new pirelli calendar

 Photography Albert Watson, courtesy Pirelli

-The Pirelli calendar may be a cultural institution, but retaining its authenticity and relevance in an era when imagery by men for men has become tiresome and antiquated, has demanded a different approach in its design.
+The Pirelli calendar may be a cultural institution, but retaining its authenticity and relevance in an era when imagery for men, by men has become tiresome and antiquated, has demanded a different approach in its design.

-In 2018, the photographers and models remain industry leading, but this wider change in the industry has seen the calendar shift to more diversified casting, more theatrical ideas, and narrative-led stories.
-Back in 2014, Annie Leibovitz won acclaim for shooting portraits of esteemed women from diverse backgrounds — arts, sport, politics, fashion — for its 50th anniversary edition.
+In 2018, the photographers and models remain at the top of their game, but this wider change in the industry has seen the calendar shift to more diversified casting, and more theatrical ideas and narrative-led stories.
+Back in 2014, Annie Leibovitz won acclaim for shooting portraits of esteemed women from diverse backgrounds -- arts, sport, politics, fashion -- for its 50th anniversary edition.
 Last year, Tim Walker shot and Edward Enninful styled a fantastical wonderland-themed, all-black cast of some of most celebrated cultural icons, from Slick Woods to P Diddy.
-Where other heritage brands — most recently Victoria’s Secret — have failed to adapt their product and marketing with turning tides of public opinion, Pirelli seem to grow the calendar into something more modern.
+Where other heritage brands -- most recently Victoria’s Secret -- have failed to adapt their product and marketing with turning tides of public opinion, Pirelli seems to have grown the calendar into something more modern.

 For 2019, the keys to the calendar were handed to Scottish photographer Albert Watson.
-Responsible for some of the most recognizable portraits of our generation — Steve Jobs, Andy Warhol, David Bowie — not to mention decades-worth of Vogue covers, Albert is undoubtedly one of the most accomplished photographers in the world.
+Responsible for some of the most recognisable portraits of our generation -- Steve Jobs, Andy Warhol, David Bowie -- not to mention decades-worth of Vogue covers, Albert is undoubtedly one of the most accomplished photographers in the world.
 “I wanted to make the calendar a little bit more complex, visually, than it was in the past,” Albert explains the day of the launch.
-“Previous calendars have had one single theme or been shot against canvas.
+“Previous calendars have had one single theme, or been shot against canvas.
 I wanted to make almost every picture as different as possible.
 I feel this was a much more modern approach.”

-But Albert is quick to recognize that, for photographers like himself, relatively few jobs can be taken by only a handful of photographers.
+But Albert is quick to recognise that, for photographers like himself, the relative few jobs can be taken by a handful of photographers.
 “The good news is that photographers never retire.
 But the bad news is, also, that photographers never retire,” he laughs.
 In terms of advice for the future Pirelli photographers that will in his footsteps, Albert believes a lot of success lies in slowing down and preparing.

 “The weakest thing for photographers these days, in my opinion, is a lack of preparation,” he says.
 “That’s a big weakness for photographers.
 I’ve done almost everything across my career.
 From car campaigns to fashion editorials, portraiture to film posters.
 But it’s not like I get the Pirelli project and all this is stored in my head.
 My preparation for this was extensive.
 I had 24 boards of reference images that I was using for the calendar.
 Some of them were mine, a lot of them other things I found.
 Some go back to the 20s.
 The answer is preparation, preparation, preparation.”